 - Protection of endangered species: 91 per cent of the 65 respondents have measures providing such protection addressed by management plans in relation to these objectives, and 74 per cent have established mechanisms for monitoring and evaluation of performance. - Precautionary approach: 89 per cent of the 65 respondents use the precautionary approaches to ensure conservative safety margins in decision-making. - Bycatch management: 94 per cent of the 67 respondents address selectivity in their regulations; 63 per cent of the 92 respondents recognized having the problem; and 58 per cent monitored bycatch and discards.
-Of these, 74 per cent find their bycatch and discards unsustainable, 92 per cent put in place corrective measures which aim, inter alia, at protecting juveniles (in 97 per cent of the cases) and reducing ghost fishing (67 per cent of the cases). - Protection of sharks: 49 of the 90 respondents recognized having sharks as target or bycatch species, 39 have conducted shark assessments, 36 concluded that a NPOA-Sharks was needed, and 27 have such a plan in place.
+Of these, 74 per cent find their bycatch and discards unsustainable, 92 per cent put in place corrective measures which aim, inter alia, at protecting juveniles (in 97 per cent of the cases) and reducing ghost fishing (67 per cent of the cases). - Protection of sharks: 54 per cent of the 90 respondents recognized having sharks as target or bycatch species, 43 per cent have conducted shark assessments, 40 per cent concluded that a NPOA-Sharks was needed, and 30 per cent have such a plan in place.
 However, the recent assessment of national capacity in Asia, Africa and Latin America (FAO, 2018) revealed that very few countries (particularly in Africa) meet all the minimum conditions to implement the CITES requirements to export Appendix II species of sharks and rays.
 Several countries already have a management framework in place that could support the regulation of shark fisheries and provide the basis for meeting the CITES requirements.
-However, implementation is hampered by the limited information available to support the making of non-detriment findings (NDFs), which is compounded by limitations in the ability to identify the listed species in the catch and trade, and the weak enforcement capacity in fisheries.

-• Protection of seabirds: 77 of the 89 respondents indicated that longline fishing was conducted in their area; 36 of them assessed such fisheries for the need of an NPOA-Seabirds, 23 recognized the need for such a plan and 15 had it currently in place.
+However, implementation is hampered by the limited information available to support the making of non-detriment findings (NDFs), which is compounded by limitations in the ability to identify the listed species in the catch and trade, and the weak enforcement capacity in fisheries. - Protection of seabirds: 87 per cent of the 89 respondents indicated that longline fishing was conducted in their area; 40 per cent of them assessed such fisheries for the need of an NPOA-Seabirds, 26 per cent recognized the need for such a plan and 17 per cent had it currently in place.